Unsupervised Learning of Unbiased Visual Representations

 \subsection{Supervised approaches}

-Among the relevant related works, the most common debiasing techniques are supervised, meaning that they require explicit bias knowledge in form of labels.
+Among the relevant related works, the most common debiasing techniques are supervised, meaning that they require explicit bias knowledge in the form of labels.
 The most common approach is to use an additional bias-capturing model, with the task of specifically capturing bias features.
 This bias-capturing model is then leveraged, either in an adversarial or collaborative fashion, to enforce the selection of unbiased features on the main model.
-We can find the typical supervised adversarial approach in the work by Alvi~\emph{et~al.}: BlindEye~\cite{alvi2018turning}.
-They employ an explicit bias classifier, which is trained on the same representation space as the target classifier, using a min-max optimization approach.
+We can find the typical supervised adversarial approach in \cite{alvi2018turning,Xie2017ControllableIT}.
+Specifically, \cite{Xie2017ControllableIT} proposes an adversarial framework for learning invariant representations with respect to some attributes in the data.
+In \cite{alvi2018turning}, they employ an explicit bias classifier, which is trained on the same representation space as the target classifier, using a min-max optimization approach.
 In this way, the shared encoder is forced to extract unbiased representations.
-Similarly, Kim~\emph{et~al.}~\cite{Kim_2019_CVPR} propose Learning Not to Learn (LNL), which leverages adversarial learning and gradient inversion to reach the same goal.
-Adversarial approaches can be found in many other works, for example in the work by Wang~\emph{et al.}~\cite{wang2019iccv}, where they show that biases can be learned even when using balanced datasets, and they adopt an adversarial approach to remove unwanted features from intermediate representations of a neural network.
-Also, Xie~\emph{et al.}~\cite{Xie2017ControllableIT} propose an adversarial framework for learning invariant representations with respect to some attribute in the data, similarly to~\cite{alvi2018turning}.
-Moving away from adversarial approaches, Wang~\emph{et al.}~\cite{wang2020fair} perform a thorough review of the related literature, and propose a technique based on an ensemble of classifiers trained on a shared feature space.
-A similar approach is followed by Clark~\emph{et~al.} with LearnedMixin~\cite{ClarkYZ19}.
-They train a biased model with explicit supervision on the bias labels, and then they build a robust model forcing its prediction to be made on different features.
-Another possibility is represented by the application of adjusted loss functions or regularization terms.
-For example, Sagawa~\emph{et~al.} propose Group-DRO~\cite{sagawa2019distributionally}, which aims at improving the model performance on the \emph{worst-group} in the training set, defined based on prior knowledge of the bias distribution.
-EnD~\cite{tartaglione2021end}, which will be presented in detail in Section~\ref{sec:supervised-end}, also belongs to this class of approaches.
+Similarly, \cite{Kim_2019_CVPR} proposes Learning Not to Learn (LNL), which leverages adversarial learning and gradient inversion to reach the same goal.
+Adversarial approaches can be found in many other works, for example in the work by \cite{wang2019iccv}, where they show that biases can be learned even when using balanced datasets, and they adopt an adversarial approach to remove unwanted features from intermediate representations of a neural network.

+Moving away from adversarial approaches, the authors in~\cite{ClarkYZ19} propose LearnedMixin: they train a biased model with explicit supervision on the bias labels, and then they build a robust model forcing its prediction to be made on different features.
+Wang \emph{et al.}~\cite{wang2020fair} perform a thorough review of the related literature and propose a technique based on an ensemble of classifiers trained on a shared feature space.